pinefoambath/gatsby-portfolio/README.md

 - run `npm install`
 - run `gatsby develop` to start the development server on localhost:8000

-This repositiry uses `Tailwind` for styling.
+This repository uses `Tailwind` for styling.